 (20) “Local GO Bonds” means general obligation bonds approved by voters for the benefit of a District during the Funding Cycle for which the District applied for a State Matching Grant.

-(21) “Long-Range Facility Plan” means a plan that determines the long-range needs and goals of a District according to the requirements set forth in OAR 581-027-0040
+(21) “Long-Range Facility Plan” means a plan that determines the long-range needs and goals of a District according to the requirements set forth in OAR 581-027-0040.

 (22) “Oregon School Capital Improvement Matching Account” means an interest bearing account established in the State Treasury, separate and distinct from the General Fund, that consists of net proceeds from Article XI-P bonds issued under Article XI-P (School District Capital Costs) of the Oregon Constitution.